States that ban, restrict abortion do not guarantee paid family leave for all residents

 All of the states that have enacted paid family leave programs are also among those that have explicitly protected access to abortion up to at least 24 weeks.

 Since Roe v.
-Wade was overturned, 25 states have enacted, or are expected to enact, pre-viability bans or restrictions on abortion.
+Wade was overturned, two dozen states have enacted, or are expected to enact, pre-viability bans or restrictions on abortion.
 VERIFY confirmed that none of those states offer paid family leave programs for all people who work in the state.

 Here’s where state abortion laws stand right now:

-Ten of the states with abortion bans or restrictions do offer paid family leave only to people who work for the state government.
-They are Michigan, Missouri, Tennessee, Idaho, Georgia, North Carolina, Kansas, South Dakota, Arkansas, and Kentucky.
+Eight of the states with abortion bans or restrictions do offer paid family leave only to people who work for the state government.
+They are Missouri, Tennessee, Idaho, Georgia, Kansas, South Dakota, Arkansas, and Kentucky.
 In Arkansas, for example, state workers can take up to four weeks of paid maternity leave.
+Michigan, which is listed in the viral graphic, has existing abortion ban laws on the books but those laws are not currently being enforced.
+Michigan also offers paid family leave only to state employees.

 VERIFY digital journalist Emery Winter contributed to this report.